Skip to Content

 How To Cut Obsidian At Home

 To cut obsidian at home, you will need one of two tools.
 For more significant pieces of obsidian, it is recommended that you use a tile saw with a diamond cutting blade.
-For smaller pieces of obsidian, it might be better or easier to use a Dremel tool with a diamond cutting wheel.
+Using a Dremel tool with a diamond cutting wheel might be better or easier for smaller pieces of obsidian.

 Cutting Obsidian With A Tile Saw

-If you have a tile saw and wish to use it to cut your obsidian, it is vital that you specifically use a diamond cutting blade to ensure you do not damage your stone.
-The following explains cutting obsidian using a tile saw with the required blade.
+If you have a tile saw and want to cut your obsidian, use a diamond cutting blade to avoid damaging the stone.
+The following demonstrates cutting obsidian with a tile saw and the appropriate blade.

 Step 1: Ensure Your Tile Saw Is On A Stable Surface